-MSU Model UN club is designed to promote students’ active learning about the UN, international relations, and important global issues and to help students develop their skills of debate, compromise, conflict resolution, and negotiations by simulating the UN system.
+Murray State Model UN club is designed to promote students’ active learning about the UN, international relations, and important global issues and to help students develop their skills of debate, compromise, conflict resolution, and negotiations by simulating the UN system.
 The club activities also help students gain a broader perspective of global issues and the role of the United Nations.
-MSU Model UN club will attend national and/or regional Model UN Conferences every year.
-Contact Dr. Kang (firstname.lastname@example.org) for more information.
+Murray State Model UN club will attend national and/or regional Model UN Conferences every year.
+Contact Dr. Brittany Wood (firstname.lastname@example.org) for more information.

 Pi Sigma Alpha (Political Science Honor Society)

 The department sponsors the Zeta Phi local chapter of the national, political science honor society.
 Juniors and seniors who have completed ten credit hours in political science and have a 3.0 GPA in political science courses and university wide are eligible for membership.
 For more information, contact Dr. Drew Seib (firstname.lastname@example.org).